 - DUI Checkpoints: Roadblocks set up by police, typically along busy roadways during New Year’s Eve and other alcohol-related events, in which motorists are checked for impairment at random.
 So you may want to think about drinking on holidays because you can be sure the police will do their jobs in preventing accidents by arresting those who are DUI.

-DUI convictions usually result in hefty fines and warrants criminal record.
-Anyone who will be proven driving under the influence of alcohol is most likely to be jailed too.
 It’s quite obvious that drunk-driving accidents often cause death or serious injuries not only to the vehicle’s drivers and passengers but also to innocent bystanders.
 A number of state DUI laws will call for a felony DUI case where the driver’s intoxication may have caused harm or death to people in the surrounding area.

 This pretty much focuses on legal issues surrounding drunk-driving accidents including civil liability for injuries and state laws regarding the legality of blood-alcohol concentration (BAC) testing after an accident.
 If the driver is involved in the accident is proven guilty, then the affected person may claim damages in a civil lawsuit.
 They may also pursue a wrongful death lawsuit if a family member is killed by an accident caused by the said drunk driver.